 Truong Thieu Duong will be issued with the second draft of the document.
-A meeting will then be held with Truong Thieu Duong to explain the document and determine any required changes.
+Any changes will be communicated to the project team via email and/or phone.
 A final version of the document will then be issued incorporating these changes.